8483/notes/topics/database/optimizationIndexing.md

 ALTER TABLE users ADD INDEX index_co1_col2(column1, column2, column3,...)
 ```

-**Column ordering matters!**.
-The column which has the smallest cardinality, i.e. The least distinctive values, should always be positioned as the left-most side in a composite index.
+**Column ordering matters!** The column which has the smallest cardinality, i.e. The least distinctive values, should always be positioned as the left-most side in a composite index.
 Applies for the rest of the columns.

-To find the cardinality, use `DISTINCT`
+To find the cardinality, use `DISTINCT`.

 ```sql
 select count(distinct(email)) from users;         -- 138,279